Sayeed Quadri

 Sayeed Quadri is an Indian lyricist and poet known for his work in Hindi cinema.
-He gained recognition with his debut in the film Jism (2003) and is best known for his soulful and poetic lyrics in films such as Murder (2004) Gangster (2006) and Awarapan (2007).
+He gained recognition with his debut in the film Jism (2003) and is best known for his lyrics in films such as Murder (2004) Gangster (2006) and Awarapan (2007).
 Quadri has been honored with several awards, including the Best Lyricist at the 6th IIFA Awards for the film Murder.
-He is often referred to by fans as a "lyrical hit machine" for his string of successful songs.

-Early and personal life

-Sayeed Quadri was born in Rajasthan, India.
-Deeply influenced by Urdu poetry and Sufi literature, he developed a passion for writing at a young age.

-Quadri is married to Reena Quadri.

 Career

-Sayeed Quadri began his career with the film Jism (2003), directed by Pooja Bhatt.
-His lyrics for songs like Awarapan Banjarapan gained widespread acclaim and established him as a powerful new voice in Hindi film music.
-The emotional depth and poetic expression of his writing stood out, making him an instant favorite among music lovers.
+Sayeed Quadri began his career as a lyricist with the Hindi film Jism (2003), directed by Pooja Bhatt.
+Songs from the film, including "Awarapan Banjarapan", brought him early recognition in the Hindi film music industry.
+His writing style, noted for its emotional and poetic expression, helped establish him as a lyricist during the early 2000s.

+Following his debut, Quadri wrote lyrics for several commercially successful Hindi films throughout the 2000s and early 2010s.
+Many of his songs featured in films starring Emraan Hashmi and achieved popularity among audiences.
+This period saw Quadri frequently collaborating with playback singer KK and actor Emraan Hashmi, contributing to multiple successful soundtracks.

+After the success of Jism, Quadri became a regular collaborator with Vishesh Films.
+He provided lyrics for a number of films produced under the banner, strengthening his presence in Hindi cinema.
+His work during this phase included songs across various genres, ranging from romantic ballads to dramatic compositions.

 Following the success of Jism, Quadri became a frequent collaborator with Vishesh Films.
-He contributed lyrics to several hit films including:
+He contributed lyrics to several films including: